 When to charge setup fee: Every Customers Subscribe

 In the second $100 example, we're going to take a larger payment up front ($40) and then break the remaining balance ($60) into 3 payments of $20.
 We will use the "setup fee" in the plan settings to add the extra $20 to the customer's initial payment.

 After configuring the rest of your plan settings click SAVE to configure the fulfillment rules just like the first example.

 Once you have created your two "lay-a-way" example plans, the last step is to create a payment WIDGET so you can display the layaway options to your customers.

 I would recommend using the pricing table widget in this example because it only allows customers to select ONE of the plans listed inside.
-A multi-select widget works similarly but would allow customers to select both plans so it's not desirable in this situation.
-However, depending on your exact use case one type of widget may work better than the other.
+A multi-select widget works similarly but would enable customers to select both plans, so it's not desirable in this situation.
+However, depending on your specific use case one type of widget may work better than the other.
 Learn more about the different types of widgets PayWhirl offers.